rohanthewiz/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

     wget https://github.com/gohugoio/hugo/releases/download/v0.31.1/hugo_0.31.1_Linux-64bit.deb

 {{< note >}}
-To get the link to the release you wish to obtain right click on the release link and select Copy Link.
+To get the link to the release you wish to obtain right click on the release link and select "Copy Link".
 Paste in the Terminal window.
 {{< /note >}}

 <p align="center">